 It is said we have three sets of tonsils;

-Palatine tonsils (as seen opposite - visualised in the oropharynx)
+Palatine tonsils (as seen below - visualised in the oropharynx)

 Collectively these tissues are known as Waldeyer's ring

-Removal of the palatine tonsils. (seen in the oropharynx opposite)
+Removal of the palatine tonsils. (seen in the oropharynx above)

 Recurrent tonsillitis or quinsy, obstructive sleep apnoea, suspected malignancy.